Abigor

 Abigor is an Austrian black metal band formed in 1993.
 They are named after an upper demon of war in Christian demonology.

-Origin
+History

-The band was formed in 1993 by Peter Kubik and Thomas Tannenberger.
-After the release of several demos, original vocalist Tharen (Alexander Opitz) left the band and was replaced by Silenius (Michael Gregor), who recorded vocals for all Abigor releases but left in 1998 while their fifth album Channeling the Quintessence of Satan was being recorded.
-Thurisaz who had been in the thrash metal band Lost Victim together with T.T. in the 1980s, joined the band and replaced the vocals of Silenius on the album.
-In late 1999, T.T. left the band for various reasons (ranging from personal problems to being fed up with what once was the "scene").
+Peter Kubik and Thomas Tannenberger formed the band in 1993.
+After releasing several demos, original vocalist Tharen (Alexander Opitz) left the band and was replaced with Silenius (Michael Gregor), who recorded vocals for all Abigor releases, but left in 1998 while they were recording their fifth album, Channeling the Quintessence of Satan.
+Thurisaz, who had been in thrash metal band Lost Victim with Tannenberger in the 1980s, replaced Silenius on the album.
+In late 1999, Tannenberger left the band because of personal problems and frustration with "the scene".
 After his departure, Abigor released two more albums before breaking up in 2003.

-In April 2006, P.K. and T.T. reformed the band, and a year later, Fractal Possession was released.
-The band was scheduled to release a split EP in 2008 with French black metal group Blacklodge.
-In connection with this release, Abigor was supposedly cooperating with Norwegian experimental artist Zweizz.
+In April 2006, Kubik and Tannenberger reformed the band and released Fractal Possession a year later.
+The band was scheduled to release a split EP in 2008 with French black metal group Blacklodge, supposedly cooperating with Norwegian experimental artist Zweizz.